software-students-fall2022/containerized-app-exercise-team1/README.md

 # Product Vision Statement

+We contructed an app that holds rock-paper-scissor games between a single player and the computer.

 * ML client
     * Allow users to use the camera to play a game of rock paper scissors with the computer.
 * Web App